Get The Help You Deserve

 • Ladder and Scaffold Hazards: Unsafe scaffolds or ladders that aren't properly secured can collapse or sway, sending workers falling and out of balance.

-• Absence or improper use of personal protective equipment (PPE), such as non-slip footwear, can increase the risk of slip and fall accidents.
+• The absence or improper use of personal protective equipment (PPE): Non-slip footwear can reduce the risk of slip-and-fall accidents.

-• Poorly Maintained Staircases: Staircases without proper handrails, worn-out steps, or inadequate traction can contribute to accidents on construction sites.
+• Poorly maintained Stairs: Staircases without proper handrails, worn-out steps, or inadequate traction can contribute to accidents on construction sites.

 • Weather-Related Risks: Ice and snow on walkways and platforms can create hazardous conditions and raise the risk of slip and fall incidents.